The Upanishads

 Ishavasya Upanishad

 Eighteen mantras.
-The Lord pervades this entire world, that is the root teaching.
+The Lord pervades this entire universe: that is the core teaching.

 02